thearn/stl_tools/README.md

 It takes a 2D numpy array and output filename as input, and writes an STL file.

-Each element of the array is tesselated to its neighbors to produce 2 triangular faces for every 4 contiguous elements.
+Each element of the array is tessellated to its neighbors to produce 2 triangular faces for every 4 contiguous elements.
 The depth axis of any vertex is taken to be the value of the array corresponding to that point.

 The `scale` argument scales the height of the resulting geometry.
-It's a similair effect to extruding or shrinking.
+It's a similar effect to extruding or shrinking.

 The `mask_val` argument allows you to set a threshold value for elements in the input array for exclusion in the STL file.
 Array elements which are less than this value will not be included as vertices.